floragunncom/search-guard-docs/multitenancy.md

 # Kibana Multitenancy

-**Kibana multitenancy support is beta at the moment.
-Use it at your own risk, and do not use it in production yet!**
+**Note: Kibana multitenancy is available for Kibana 5.0 and above!**

 ## Overview
 Kibana does not support multi tenancy out of the box.
 This means that all stored objects, such as Dashboards, Visualizations and Saved Searches are stored in a global Kibana index.